huggingface/hub-docs/docs/hub/transformers.md

 ## Using existing models

 All `transformer` models are a line away from being used!
-Depending on how you want to use them, you can use the high-level API using the `pipeline` function or you can use `AutoModel`
+Depending on how you want to use them, you can use the high-level API using the `pipeline` function or you can use `AutoModel` for more control.

 ```py
 # With pipeline, just specify the task and the model id from the Hub.